AdoriZahard/hi3er/docs/index.md

 ### <p align="center">-- Ultimate Build</p>

 !!! note
+    Updated for 6.1.
 The stronger variation that also clears faster.

 > Boss to be Chosen: Hephaestus, then Elysia for fastest time.
 The rest are also easy choices.